About Bella

 Raindrops on the window meet like lovers after a long separation

-During her recovery in the hospital, a friend’s mother visited Bella and read aloud Dylan Thomas’ poem, “Do Not Go Gentle into that Good Night,” as well as gifting her a book of poetry.
-From that moment on, Bella never stopped writing.
-Journal in hand, she found deeper companionship with the page than almost anything or anyone else.
+During three weeks in hospital, a friend’s mother gifted her a book of poetry and a blank notebook.
+From that moment, Bella never stopped writing.
+Journal in hand, she found deeper companionship with the page than almost anything else.

-But academia was too stifling.
-She wanted to take her knowledge about sexuality to the mainstream.
-More Carrie Bradshaw than Margaret Mead.
+But academia felt too constrained.
+She wanted to take her knowledge about sexuality and relationships to the mainstream.

-Then everything changed.
-She met an Adelaide-born, management consultant at a bar in Fitzroy.
-They had an intense conversation and exchanged numbers.
-She told her friends the next morning, “I’ve met the man I’m going to marry,” and thirteen months later, wearing her grandmother’s wartime wedding dress, said, “I do.”
+Then everything shifted.
+At a Fitzroy bar, she met an Adelaide-born management consultant.
+After an intense conversation, she told her friends the next morning, “I’ve met the man I’m going to marry.”
+Thirteen months later, wearing her grandmother’s wartime wedding dress, she said, “I do.”

 Excerpt from Karen King’s ‘Friday Talk’ blog: